gantian127/bmi_dbseabed/README.md

-bmi_dbseabed provides a set of functions that allow downloading of the dataset from [dbSEABED](https://instaar.colorado.edu/~jenkinsc/dbseabed/), a system across marine substrates datasets across the US.
+bmi_dbseabed provides a set of functions that allow downloading of the dataset from [dbSEABED](https://instaar.colorado.edu/~jenkinsc/dbseabed/), a system for marine substrates datasets across the US.

 bmi_dbseabed also includes a [Basic Model Interface (BMI)](https://bmi.readthedocs.io/en/latest/), which converts the dbSEABED datasets into a reusable,